 If you have questions, please email MBadmin@seattleaudubon.org

-The Master Birder class is usually offered every other year, beginning with a fall term followed by a spring term, and meets on Monday and Wednesday evenings in the Greenwood/Phinney Ridge neighborhood.
+The Master Birder class is usually offered every other year, with a fall term followed (after a three-month break) by a spring term, and meets two evenings per week in the Greenwood/Phinney Ridge neighborhood.
 See sidebar for dates regarding the next class.
 There are weekly homework assignments, weekly quizzes, and a test at the end of each term.
 During each term, there are several class field trips, as well as optional smaller-group field trips.
 The class is pass/fail, based on full participation in the class and field trips, completing homework assignments, performance on quizzes and tests, and fulfilling the volunteer commitment.